ChadR23/Sentry-Six/README.md

 ## Usage

 1. Launch the app
-2. Drop your **TeslaCam folder** onto the window (or click Choose Folder)
+2. Select your **TeslaCam folder**
-3. Pick a clip from the sidebar
+3. Pick a date and event from the sidebar
 4. Use playback controls and toggle overlays via the settings menu

-## Notes on SEI Data

-- SEI telemetry is typically not recorded while parked
-- Brake/accelerator pedal data is not logged during Self Driving.
-If you see pedal activity while Autopilot/Self Driving is engaged, that's driver input.

 ## Project Origin & Credits